alexshadley/Spruce/Features.md

 | Indentation | :heavy_check_mark: |
 | Output Optimization | |

-The compiler currently however generates javascript that faithfully executes the instructions provided by the source Spruce.
+The compiler currently generates javascript that faithfully executes the instructions provided by the source Spruce.
 However, no optimization is done on this output, which is of course very important if we want anyone to seriously consider using Spruce.
 Compier optimization is a massive topic